f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 Task 4 - Test Device ID based Brute Force Protection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Open a new Private Browsing window in **Firefox** .
+Open a new Private Browsing window in **Chrome** .

 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` but **do not login as f5student** .

 #.
 Attempt to login using any username and password at least 4 times.

 #.
-Once Blocked close the browser and re-open a new Private Browsing window in Firefox
+Once Blocked close the browser and re-open a new Private Browsing window in **Chrome**

 #.
-Attempt to login using a different username as in step 3, your first request should be blocked.
+Attempt to login using a different username as in step 3, your first login request should be blocked.

 #.
 Examine the most recent illegal request in the event log: